stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ### File Naming, Cache-Busting, and Deployment

-The traditional way of ensuring that browsers load the newest version of a javascript application is to append a new hash onto the filename with each deployment (so `main-abc123.js` becomes `main-xyz789.js`), and to set `Cache-Control` headers for these files to keep assets for a long time.
+The traditional way of ensuring that browsers load the newest version of a javascript application is to append a new hash onto the filename with each deployment (so `main-abc123.js` becomes `main-xyz789.js`), and to set `Cache-Control` Headers for these files to keep assets for a long time.
 For our case, we don't want downstream teams to know about a new hash because we don't want teams to need to be aware that a new version of a component has been released.
 For us, adding a hash to the filename would not work.

 Instead, we decided to have our Components delivered with static file names (something like `shopping-component.js`), and we would rely on the [`ETag` Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) and the built-in browser behaviors around it to manage cache busting.

-To allow `ETag` headers to work, the server that delivers the static files simply needs to generate an `ETag` value for each new version of the file to compare against.
+To allow `ETag` Headers to work, the server that delivers the static files simply needs to generate an `ETag` value for each new version of the file to compare against.
 When the browser requests the static resource, it should send that `ETag` Header and value on the response with the content.
 When the browser sends a request for a file with an `ETag` Header value that matches the file on the server, the server returns a `304 Not Modified` response, causing the browser to fall back to its cached resource.
 When the `ETag` values are mismatched, the server will send back the new version of the file along with a `200 OK` response.

 In our case, most of our applications are built with [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/).
 In that framework, the [`useStaticFiles` middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files?view=aspnetcore-3.1#serve-files-inside-of-web-root) does the right thing with `ETag` headers out of the box.
 It will return a new `ETag` value for changed files, and will return a `304 Not Modified` response when the requested asset is unchanged.
-The final key in the process is to set  the `Cache-Control` Header on the response of your static files to `"must-revalidate"`; this tells the browser to check with the server before reloading from the cache.

-There are tradeoffs with utilizing the `Etag` header to manage caching:
+There are tradeoffs with utilizing the `Etag` Header to manage caching:

 * The browser has to make a request to the server to confirm the `ETag` value.
-* There isn't a one-size solution to utilize `Cache-Control` headers.
+* There isn't a one-size solution to utilize `Cache-Control` Headers.

 There are some mitigating factors there, though:

 * The size of the 304 response is a few hundred bytes, which is typically minuscule compared to your actual bundle size (generally some tens-to-hundreds of kilobytes).
-* If you're delivering a static file where you have a good understanding of the change rate (do we deploy new code every day, week, month, etc?), then you can set up `Cache-Control` headers to meet the needs of your specific case.
+* If you're delivering a static file where you have a good understanding of the change rate, then you can set up `Cache-Control` Headers to meet the needs of your specific case.
+(That is, you know you deploy new code about every day, week, month, etc.)
+  * If you want to validate the `ETag` Header every time your script is loaded, set the `Cache-Control` Header on the response of your static files to `"must-revalidate"`; this tells the browser to always check with the server before reloading from the cache.

 Understanding how we can deploy these files with a static name and consistent cache busting is really good, but in itself, it's not enough to give us the independence for teams that we're looking for.
 For that, teams need to be able to deploy their applications independently, without the need to notify other teams of a change, or the need step on the toes of other teams by deploying through the same deployment pipeline.